Filmed on 28 August 2013; published on 30 August 2013; revised

 - THE STORY OF HANSEL AND GRETEL

 This video is about the value of community and friendship in times of chaos.
-There is a lightly edited Summary below the video and beneath that are my Comments, in green font …
+There is an edited Summary below the video and beneath that are my Comments (which are not in the video) …

 VIDEO BY ALICE